srethira/cdk-pipeline-lambda/README.md

     command.

 # Provision pipelines
-1. Execute `cdk deploy -All`, you should be receving few [y/n] prompts, please proveed with [y].
+1. Execute `cdk deploy -All`, you should be receiving few [y/n] prompts, please proceed with [y].
-2. If everything goes well, you should be able to see the pipelines in Pipelines Provision AWS Account.
+2. If everything goes well, you should be able to see the pipelines in `Pipelines Provision AWS Account`.

 ## Useful commands